Higher-Order Asset Pricing Factors via Forward Selection Fama-MacBeth Regression: Introduction

-The main difficulty of studying the higher-order terms is the dimensionality issue.
+A main challenge in studying such relevant terms is dimensionality.
 Consider, for example, the standard 6-factor model that includes the Fama-French 5 factors (\citeauthor{fama2015five}, \citeyear{fama2015five}) and the momentum factor (\citeauthor{Carhart1997}, \citeyear{Carhart1997}).
-The higher-order interactions up to degree of 3 (4) already have 63 (114) factors.
+The higher-order interactions up to degree 3 (4) already have 63 (114) factors.
 Therefore, we develop a forward selection procedure to choose factors that explain the stochastic discount factor that is suitable for the case when the number of potentially important factors is large.
-The method adds factors one by one into the set of selected factors, each time maximizing the $R^{2}$ of the cross-sectional regression (second step) of the Fama-MacBeth procedure.
+The method adds factors one by one into the set of selected factors, each time maximizing the $R^{2}$ of the cross-sectional regression (second step) of the Fama-MacBeth procedure, thus naturally ranking the importance of the selected factors.
 After the set of factors is selected, we estimate the SDF loadings by running the cross-sectional regression of sample average returns on sample covariances between returns and selected factors.
 We derive the rate of convergence of the proposed estimator and also propose a method to debias it, leading to simple inference procedures.
-We refer to our method as the forward selection Fama-MacBeth regression procedure.

-Our method provides an alternative to the Lasso-based method proposed in \citet{feng2020taming}.
-Both forward selection and Lasso are among the most important machine learning techniques suitable for estimation of high-dimensional models (\citeauthor{HTF09}, \citeyear{HTF09}).
-Advantages of the forward selection method are the following.
-First, it is invariant to scaling of factors, which is important because Lasso-based methods yield results that depend non-trivially on how factors are scaled (see \cite{nagel2021machine} for a discussion of why potentially unequal scaling of factors is important in empirical asset pricing).
-Second, forward selection is highly interpretable: not only it gives the set of factors explaining the SDF, but it also gives the order in which factors enter the model.
-Third, forward selection is very easy to implement from the computational point of view, and thus can be easily adapted for desired modifications, e.g. ensuring that certain variables are guaranteed to enter the model.